}

 No, truly moving about page is complete without revelations about the emotional scars and deep dark secrets that haunt the author being broadcasted to the world, so here goes.

 No one understands me *snif*.
 And then they go ahead and misspell my name a lot too.
 In school they thought I was studious and thoughtful because I didn’t make a racket like everyone else.
 Even the fact that I was not topping the class never seemed to break this image.
-I finally thought I was getting out of the acadamic rigmarole, my record unblemished by any medals of great scholorship when they decided to present me with a parting gift in the form of a Certificate of Good Character.
+I finally thought I was getting out of the academic rigmarole, my record unblemished by any medals of great scholarship when they decided to present me with a parting gift in the form of a Certificate of Good Character.
 What?!
 Where did that come from? … I’m just trying to do my time and get out in one piece boss – don’t want any trouble.
 What does that mean anyway?
 “It’s ok that you didn’t excel at school … at least you’re a nice guy.”
 Shhh!

 They mis-spelt my name on the certificate, of course.

 I’m still trying to figure out whether I should take that as a compliment.
-That and the few chunks of metal I picked up in the august hallways “higher education”, which also had my name mis-spelt on them.
+That and the few chunks of metal I picked up in the august hallways “higher education”, which also had my name misspelt on them.
 Mind you, I’m not really over sensitive about the name, but if you have to give me chunky shiny stuff fit for a hip-hop video, at least copy the 15 letters correctly from your computer records.
 It’s Samir, not Sameer.
 And let’s not even get into what has been made of my second name.

 Location Location Location